Military railways

-The military use of railways derives from their ability to move troops or materiel rapidly and, less usually, on their use as a platform for military systems, like very large railroad guns and armoured trains, in their own right.
+The military use of railways derives principally from their utility in the field of logistics, and, less usually, on their use as a platform for military systems, like very large railroad guns and armoured trains, in their own right.
 Railways have been employed for military purposes in wartime since the Revolutions of 1848.
 Improvements in other forms of transport have rendered railways less important to the military since the end of World War II and the Cold War, although they are still employed for the transport of armoured vehicles to and from exercises or the mass transport of vehicles to a theatre of operations.
 The US Air Force developed the Peacekeeper Rail Garrison mobile ICBM in the 1980s, but it never reached operational status.
+Railways have played an important role in the logistics of the 2022 Russian invasion of Ukraine.

 Due to the expense and time required to build specifically military railway networks, military use of railways is usually based on a pre-existing civilian railway network rather than a military-owned one.
 However, specialized military types of rolling stock have frequently been used.
 Military railway is usually built and operated by railway troops.
 Sometimes so called strategic railways are built where civilian considerations would not justify a line or not one built to those standards.